-The Group's climate-related disclosures are consistent with the recommendations from the Task Force on climate-related risks and opportunities) in the Group's business and strategy, determined the material oversees the Sustainability Committee and ensures that the Group remains compliant with all reporting requirements under the Catalist Rules as well as other applicable rules and regulations in Singapore, while the Sustainability Committee ensures all strategies, policies and practices have been incorporated to strengthen its sustainability performance and reports to the Board on all sustainability matters.
-Further details concerning the Group's sustainability governance structure can be found under the Corporate
+The Board has considered climate-related issues in the Group's business and strategy, identified the material ESG factors, including climate-related issues, and overseen the management and monitoring of these factors.
+The Board oversees the Sustainability Committee and ensures the Group's compliance with all reporting requirements under the Catalist Rules as well as other applicable rules and regulations in Singapore, while the Sustainability Committee ensures all strategies, policies and practices are effectively implemented to strengthen its sustainability performance and reports to the Board on all sustainability matters.
+Further details regarding the Group's sustainability governance structure can be found under the "Corporate Governance" section of this Report.